 Location: EV1 241

-Learn about innovative ways instructors are supporting writing and student learning in two presentations from Learning Innovation and Teaching Enhancement (LITE) grant recipients.
-Researchers from the Writing and Communications Centre and French Studies will share findings and insights from their projects.
-Since 2012, 81 LITE grant projects have been awarded to instructors and staff investigating innovative approaches to enhancing teaching and fostering deep student learning at the University of Waterloo.
+Learn about innovative ways instructors are using blended learning in two presentations from Learning Innovation and Teaching Enhancement (LITE) grant recipients.
+Researchers from the Civil & Environmental and Chemical Engineering will share findings and insights from their projects.
+Since 2012, 91 LITE grant projects have been awarded to instructors and staff investigating innovative approaches to enhancing teaching and fostering deep student learning at the University of Waterloo.
 Please see the CTE website for more information about the LITE grants.
-A light lunch with be provided to participants.
+Lunch will be provided to participants.

 - Open to faculty and staff.

 - Registration is required.

 - Difficulty registering?
 Read our registration help guide.